 Rev William Musters, a member of the family who owned much of the freehold of West Bridgford, including Trent Bridge Cricket Ground, was born at Colwick Hall, the family seat in 1810, and educated at Eton and Oxford.
 He batted successful in the University match of 1829 and between 1841 and 1848 appeared in seven games for Notts.
 Taking Holy Orders, he was a curate at Colwick and then rector of West Bridgford until 1862.
 Musters died in Scotland in 1870.

-Thomas Nixon, like Need a lacemaker and 1841 debutant became famous for his cricketing innovations.
+Thomas Nixon (pictured above), like Need a lacemaker and 1841 debutant, became famous for his cricketing innovations.
 He invented the ‘balista’ bowling machine, cane-handles for bats, cork pads and open cane pads.
-He played just six Notts matches over a foureteen year period, but was engaged at Lord’s from 1851 and appeared in the Players v Gentlemen match that year, as well as many MCC games over a five year period.
-A spare-built man he was a slow round arm bowler giving the ball ‘much twist’.
+He played just six Notts matches over a 14-year period, but was engaged at Lord’s from 1851 and appeared in the Players v Gentlemen match that year, as well as many MCC games over a five-year period.
+A spare-built man, he was a slow round arm bowler giving the ball ‘much twist’.
 He moved from Lord’s to Oxford and then in 1861 to Chelford where he set out a ground for the Cheshire Club.
 He died in Chelford in 1877.
 His son, T.H.Nixon was on MCC staff from 1862 to 1873.

 John Chapman, the step-son of William Clarke, trained as a veterinary surgeon.
 Born in Nottingham in 1814 he moved with his parents to the Trent Bridge Inn in 1821 and after Clarke moved to London in 1846, Chapman took on the running of the cricket ground.
 However in 1848 he lost £40 on staging a county game and moved off to Gainsborough, where he set up a vet’s practice and died in 1896.